meterscenti/CookingScholar/README.md

 entire program is unfinished and needs polishing.\
 \
 How to install\
-Copy the entire Folder, CookingScholarv7, the latest and most complete version\
+Use git clone to get the folder CookingScholarv7, the latest and most complete version\
-Make sure that all the files are copied\
+Make sure that all the files are copied after\
 Do not change any file name\
 The file named as 'main.py' is the program to run\
 Make sure all files are in the same folder/hierarchy\